-- 1. The current cost of living crisis and high inflation rates have had a significant impact on council finances.
-There are continuing challenges for councils to deliver a balanced budget within the current environment.
+- 1. There are continuing challenges for councils to deliver a balanced budget within the current restrained financial environment.
 Costs have increased in multiple areas, such as utilities, construction, and pay settlements. - 2.
 As part of the NIAO audit strategy this year, I examined Council's financial resilience through examination of their assessment of going concern, financial projections and plans, and also considered the robustness of Council reserves. - 3.
 No issues were identified as a result of my audit, however Council should continue to carefully consider the impact of rising prices on budgets, and closely monitor and forecast future costs and affordability.